mukil/deepamehta3-nautilus/README.md

     sudo apt-get instalal python-setuptools
     easy_install restclient

-Usage Hints
+Developer Hints
 -----------

-use the nautilus context menu
+use the nautilus context menu and listen what the plugin does already through executing in your favourite shell:
+    tail -fn 500 /var/log/syslog

 Version History
 ---------------